-All new construction in Collingwood shall have an inspection done by Town Building Officials.
-Buildings must meet the minimum health and safety requirements of the Ontario Building Code, the Building Code Act, the Building By-law and other applicable law and standards.
-Staff also do special investigations of illegal construction and unsafe buildings.
+All new construction in Collingwood shall have an inspection done by Town Building Inspectors.
+Buildings must meet the minimum health and safety requirements of the Ontario Building Code, the Building Code Act, the Building By-law and other Applicable Lawa and standards.
+Our Inspectors also do special investigations of illegal construction and unsafe buildings.

 A Building Inspector will be required to review your project in several stages during construction.
 These stages are typically listed as required inspections on the reviewed permit drawings issued with your building permit.
 When conducting the mandatory inspections, building inspectors must be able to see that part of work under inspection.
 Any building elements covered before the related mandatory inspection has been made must be uncovered for inspection and passed before the completion of the project.

 Typical Inspection Stages